Calvin Brock: World title shot vs. Klitschko

 Brock finally received a shot at the world title as he agreed to face Wladimir Klitschko for IBF world heavyweight championship.
-In the build-up to the fight, Brock was confident of his abilities: "I can adopt to every style.
-He's big like Jameel McCline, but a better fighter.
-I will beat him and become the heavyweight champion of the world.
-Klitschko has a good jab, but they also said Timur's best weapon was his jab.
+In the build-up to the fight, Brock was confident of his abilities to adapt to any style: "Klitschko has a good jab, but they also said Timur's best weapon was his jab.
 I have a good jab myself.
 I can adapt to anybody's style, anybody's strength and turn their weapon against them."
 He later added: "The heavyweight division is stacked with a bunch of talent.
 It's not weak, definitely not weak.
 The division is pretty strong and that's why the title keeps changing hands."
 The fight took place at Madison Square Garden on November 11, 2006.
 In the opening rounds, Brock's economical but effective movement made Klitschko reluctant to throw punches, with Wladimir being unable to fully establish his rhythm.
 In between the 3rd and 4th rounds, Klitschko's trainer Emmanuel Steward urged Wladimir to press the action.
 From the fourth round, Klitschko started fighting more aggressively, hurting Brock several times with the right cross.
 In the fifth round, Brock opened a cut under Klitschko's left eye that started bleeding heavily in the sixth.
 In round 7, Brock was caught with a counter right hand before being sent to the canvas with another straight right.
-Brock was able to get up but the referee stopped the bout, deciding that Brock appears to be unable to continue.
+Brock was able to get up but the referee stopped the bout, deciding that Brock is unable to continue.

+Post Klitschko

 After defeating two journeymen, Brock was given a spot in the 4-man elimination tournament to receive a shot at the IBF world heavyweight championship.
 In semifinals, Brock faced undefeated prospect Eddie Chambers.
 In the build-up to the fight, Brock claimed to be in the best shape of his career.
 Brock weighed in at 241 lbs, the heaviest in his entire career and almost 17 lbs heavier than in his bout against Klitschko.
 The additional weight appeared to be muscle.
-The fight took place in Emerald Queen Casino in Tacoma, Washington and was aired live on Showtime.
+The fight took place at Emerald Queen Casino in Tacoma, Washington and was aired live on Showtime.
 Chambers appeared to have the upper hand in the fight, effectively using his hand speed and upper-body movement, and was declared the winner by split decision, with two judges scoring the bout 115–113 in favor of Chambers, while the third judge had the same score but in favor of Brock.

 During this bout, Brock suffered retinal damage in his right eye.
 As a result of botched surgery to repair the damage in December 2007, Brock became legally blind in his right eye, and forced to retire permanently from the sport of boxing.
 Brock can still see images of daylight in the right eye.